|Hello! Can you see me? Life can feel like a giant glitter ball sometimes|

 When I set up Veg Plotting, I intended to write solely about my allotment, but I soon found too many other things were crowding in which I need to talk about.
 My plot is now my place for inspiration as well as providing some of the subject matter.

 I'm lucky blogging gave me the opportunity to be a freelance writer, and I find it's a great way to learn my craft.
-I blog for Gabriel Ash and I look after Connect Group plc's Community blog.
+I blog for Gabriel Ash and Reader's Digest, plus I look after Connect Group plc's Community blog.
 I also look after social media for the Garden Media Guild and the online PR for West Green House Garden.
 I've been in print with The Guardian, The Independent and various local and specialist magazines.

 Here's a little bit more about me and my loved ones...

 No-one in particular gave me a love of the soil at an early age, though I did end up studying Agricultural and Environmental Science for my first degree, where amongst other things we looked at soil and its formation in great detail.

 I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope with a limestone-clay soil.
 I feel I've returned to the inspiration of those early studies.

 Some further introductory information you might like to read: